Charles Louis Auguste Fouquet, Duke of Belle-Isle: Life and career

 Belle-Isle was named Maréchal de France in 1741 and received control of a large army, with which it is said that he promised to make peace in three months under the walls of Vienna.
 The truth of this story is open to question, for no one knew better than Belle-Isle the limitations imposed upon commanders by the military and political circumstances of the times.
 He was, according to one scholar, "the most important single influence on French policy in the crucial year of 1741."

 However, the circumstances in which he found himself severely limited his efforts both as a general and as a statesman.
 Following his initial victories, Belle-Isle suffered regression and defeat.
 This was at least partly because Frederick the Great, having already accomplished his aims, pulled Prussia out of the war prematurely, leaving Belle-Isle at the mercy of a much larger Austrian army.
 Despite the desperate circumstances, however, the daring French retreat from Prague would distinguish Belle-Isle's military brilliance and bravery.
 In ten days he led 14,000 men—5000 men stayed in the city under the command of François de Chevert—into and across the Upper Palatine Forest whilst being harassed by the enemy's light cavalry and suffering great hardships.
 But by never allowing himself to be cut off, he was able to reach the relative safety of Eger, after losing 1500 men.
 His subordinate, François de Chevert, and his 5000 men, defended Prague so well that the Austrians allowed them to leave the city through an honourable capitulation.
 The means by which this was obtained supposedly included Chevert threatening to burn down the city.

-The campaign, however, had discredited Belle-Isle; he was ridiculed in Paris and Fleury is said to have turned against him, and to complete his misfortunes, he was taken prisoner by the English in going from Cassel to Berlin through Hanover.
+The campaign, however, had discredited Belle-Isle; he was ridiculed in Paris and Fleury is said to have turned against him, and to complete his misfortunes, he was taken prisoner by British forces while going from Cassel to Berlin through Hanover.

-He was forced to remain a year in England, in spite of the demands of Louis XV and the Emperor Charles VII.
+He remained a prisoner of war in England for a year, in spite of the demands of Louis XV and Charles VII, Holy Roman Emperor.
 During the French campaigns of 1746–47, Belle-Isle was in command at the Alpine frontier.
 There his younger brother, the Chevalier de Belle-Isle, served under his command.
 The younger Belle-Isle led the French army sent to invade Piedmont where he was killed at the Battle of Assietta.
-Following the defeat, French forces were weakened and demoralized.
-However, the older Belle-Isle still managed to repel a follow-up invasion of the Provence by Austrian and Italian forces and pushed the fighting back into the plain of Lombardy.
+Following the defeat, French forces were weakened and demoralised.
+However, the elder Belle-Isle still managed to repel a follow-up invasion of the Provence by Austrian and Italian forces and pushed the fighting back into the plain of Lombardy.
 At the peace, having thus retrieved his military reputation from the disasters of 1742–43, Belle-Isle was made a Peer of France in 1748.
 King Louis XV would make him Secretary of State for War in 1758, a position Belle-Isle would hold until his death in 1761.